LinuxCafeFederation/awesome-android/README.md

 ## Contributing

 Want to contribute?
 Feel free to fork the project and send merge requests when you are done.
-Be sure it is in alphabetical order.
+Be sure to follow [these rules](https://github.com/niedev/awesome-android/blob/main/Contributing.md).

 I will check it out and will decide if I should accept it or not.
 If you do not want to fork the project, consider [opening an issue](https://github.com/TheEvilSkeleton/free-and-open-source-android-apps/issues) and suggest what application you want me to install.

+## Footnotes

+### Deprecated contents

+To see content that is deprecated, lacking documentation or proprietary but still useful go to [DeprecatedContents](https://github.com/niedev/awesome-android/blob/main/DeprecatedContents.md)

-## Other Git repositories
+### Other Git repositories

 [Ashpex / Android FOSS Apps](https://gitlab.com/Ashpex/android-FOSS-apps)